dkconnect/smtt/README.md

 # Stock Market Trading Tool
 Using Streamlib, Pandas, Numpy, Matplotlib etc.
+You can access the application from here - https://stock-market-trading-tool.onrender.com/

 # Dataset:
 You will find 2 datasets company_data.csv and index_fund_data.csv.
 The CSV files have list of companies, index fund, ticker and currency.